marangiop/diff_BUM_HMM/README.md

 Subsequently, per-nucleotide empirical P values are computed for all possible treatment-control comparisons in each condition, by comparing the corresponding log-ratios to the null distribution.
 DiffBUM-HMM is run on P values associated with the two independent conditions as observations, leaving out any nucleotides with missing data.
 The resulting output is a posterior probability of modification for each nucleotide, ranging from 0 to 1.
 DiffBUM-HMM reports whether nucleotides were unmodified in both conditions, modified in either of the conditions or modified in both conditions.

-In our paper (ADD REFERENCE BIORXIV PAPER), we demonstrate that, compared to the existing approaches including dStruct and deltaSHAPE, diffBUM-HMM displays higher sensitivity while calling virtually no false positives.
+In our paaper (currently a preprint available from BioRxiv: [Marangio2020](https://www.biorxiv.org/content/10.1101/2020.07.30.229179v1)), we demonstrate that, compared to the existing approaches including dStruct and deltaSHAPE, diffBUM-HMM displays higher sensitivity while calling virtually no false positives.
 DiffBUM-HMM analysis of ex vivo and in vivo Xist lncRNA SHAPE-MaP data detected many more RNA structural differences, involving mostly single-stranded nucleotides located at or near protein-binding sites.
 Collectively, our analyses demonstrate the value of diffBUM-HMM for quantitatively detecting RNA structural changes and reinforce the notion that RNA structure probing is a very powerful tool for identifying protein-binding sites.

 ![Images/Figure_1.jpg](Images/Figure_1.jpg)